Overview

 Practical Information

-Nearby attractions – After completing the Horseshoe, the Hydro Track continues down to the dam at Lough Eighter, where the spillway (often called “Egg Lake”) can be viewed from the track – a short, easy stop for photos.
+Nearby Attractions – After completing the Horseshoe, the Hydro Track continues down to the dam at Lough Eighter, where the spillway can be viewed from the road – a short, accessible stop for photographs.
 The village of Beaufort lies a short drive away and serves as a convenient base for accommodation, food and additional Reeks walks.
+The trailhead is accessed via the R568 road from Killarney, approximately 30 km west of the town.
+Public transport does not serve the car park, so a private vehicle is required.

 Cost – Access to the lake and the trail is free; there is no admission fee.